MuskaanJain2021/INVERTED_SEARCH/README.md

-Got it!
-I'll revise the README to remove references to the file names you haven't used.
-Here's the updated version:

----

 # InvertedSearch

 ## Overview

-**InvertedSearch** is a tool designed to optimize search functionality by utilizing an inverted index data structure.
+InvertedSearch is a tool designed to optimize search functionality by utilizing an inverted index data structure.
 This approach enables rapid full-text searches by mapping words to their locations within a set of documents.
 Instead of scanning every document, the system uses an index to quickly locate relevant files, significantly improving search speed and efficiency.

 ## Goals

-- **Optimize Search Performance:** By creating an efficient inverted index, the system reduces the time and resources needed to find documents that contain specific words.
+- Optimize Search Performance: By creating an efficient inverted index, the system reduces the time and resources needed to find documents that contain specific words.
-- **Enable Fast Querying:** Implement a robust querying mechanism that provides quick results by leveraging the pre-built index.
+- Enable Fast Querying: Implement a robust querying mechanism that provides quick results by leveraging the pre-built index.
-- **Maintain Flexibility:** Allow for easy updating of the index as files are added or removed from the database.
+- Maintain Flexibility: Allow for easy updating of the index as files are added or removed from the database.

 ## Prerequisites

-- **Hashing:** Understanding of hash tables for efficient data retrieval.
+- Hashing: Understanding of hash tables for efficient data retrieval.
-- **Single Linked List:** Basic knowledge of linked lists for storing and managing index data.
+- Single Linked List: Basic knowledge of linked lists for storing and managing index data.

 ## Complexity Level

-- **Complex**
+- Complex

 ## Introduction